My Rich Life After Bankruptcy

 I now have an emergency fund and a credit score of 730.
 Plus I got rid of all my credit card debt.
 And yes, that’s with the bankruptcy residue still smudged on my credit report.
 I didn’t allow a couple of years’ worth of mistakes to hold me back financially.
 I forgave myself, learned my lesson, and moved on.

 If you’ve filed bankruptcy, don’t quit pursuing your dreams.
-For those of you considering bankruptcy, don’t allow the world to convince you that there’s no coming back from it, either.
+For those of you considering doing so, don’t allow the world to convince you that there’s no way to recover and have a life after bankruptcy, either.
 I proved the folks who said I wouldn’t be able to recover wrong, and so can you.